Offshore watchdog spots 18 irregularities on Transocean rig

 The safety regulator further ordered the company to be aware of which barriers have been established and the function they safeguard, as well as the performance requirements defined for the specific technical, operational or organisational barrier elements necessary for the effectiveness of the individual barrier.

-Additionally, the PSA added that corrective measures – such as systematic follow-up, which contributes to identifying and correcting technical, operational and organisational weaknesses, errors and deficiencies in safety-critical barrier elements – shall also be implemented.
+Additionally, the PSA adds that corrective measures – such as systematic follow-up, which contributes to identifying and correcting technical, operational and organisational weaknesses, errors and deficiencies in safety-critical barrier elements – shall also be implemented.
 This also entails the obligation to ensure necessary oversight and control of the technical condition.

 Schedule with adopted measures for parts 1 & 2 to be provided